-Topics which are discussed in this blog are:
+Topics that are discussed in this blog are:

 What Is Amazon Route 53?

-Amazon Route 53 is a web service which is a highly available and scalable Domain Name System (DNS).
+Route 53 is a web service that is a highly available and scalable Domain Name System (DNS.)

 Interested in learning AWS from experts?
 Check out AWS Training Course now!